(Note: this introduction to sacred music is also available in Spanish as a PDF download.)

 The Gregorian Missal provides a full selection of Ordinary chants, and all the Latin Propers for Sundays and greater feasts.
 It includes English translations of the chants and prayers, as well as references for the three-year cycle of Scripture readings.

 Musicians also might want to own the 1974 Graduale Romanum, which contains the Proper chants for the entire Church year.
 They will also need an authoritative guide to liturgical rubrics, such as one by Msgr.
 Peter Elliott.
 Those using the traditional Roman Rite (1962 Missal) will need an older edition of the Graduale or the Liber Usualis.
-A reprint of the 1952 Liber is available from Neri Publications.
+A reprint of the 1961 Liber is available from Biretta Books.

-MusicaSacra.com has several chant resources for free download, including a complete set of communion antiphons with Psalm verses, and the 1961 Graduale Romanum along with an index of Proper chants for the modern Roman Rite.
+MusicaSacra.com has numerous chant resources for free download, including a complete set of communion antiphons with Psalm verses, and the 1961 and 1974 editions of the Graduale Romanum.

 |Q: Do I have to learn to read medieval notation?|